BowinYem/Game/Game/Overview.md

 - go through all classes and clean up
     - For anything related to coordinates, convert from integral to floating (or rather double?) type?
     - Make capitalizations consistent
-        - members lowcase, everything else capital
+        - class members and function parameters lowcase,
+        - class types name and class functions uppercase

 - Replace raw pointers